Bandwidth/api-docs/content/numbers/advancedOrdering.md

 These different order types have different parameters that guide the ordering process, and thus have different parameters as part of their order requests.

-The order requests are communicated via a <code class="post">POST</code> API call with a payload that describes the order parameters.
+The order requests are communicated via a POST API call with a payload that describes the order parameters.

 ## New Number Order Response Format